info-201a-wi22/final-project-greenfoot/docs/p01-proposal.md

 * Did COVID make any significant change in the amount of pollution, compared to 'ideal' 0 GHG emissions models?
 How much pollution was actually prevented compared to pre-pandemic models of pollution? - **Liam**

-* How much GHG emissions have been prevented due to shutdown of factories worldwide? - **Justin**
+* How much GHG emissions have been prevented due to shutdown of factories worldwide?
+  * COVID has closed many large industrial centers.
+It will be valuable to discover what effect their closures have had on global emissions, and can model cleaner manufacturing

 ###### WRITING GOES HERE:

 I am sample paragraph!
 I am sample paragraph!
 I am sample paragraph!
 I am sample paragraph!
 I am sample paragraph!
 I am sample paragraph!
 I am sample paragraph!
 I am sample paragraph!
 I am sample paragraph!
 I am sample paragraph!
 I am sample paragraph!
 I am sample paragraph!
 I am sample paragraph!
 I am sample paragraph!
 I am sample paragraph!
 I am sample paragraph!
 I am sample paragraph!
 I am sample paragraph!
 I am sample paragraph!

 ### The Dataset (LIAM + EVERYBODYS DATA):
+EPA Air Emissions Dataset
+* This dataset contains approx. 8 millions entries of specific greenhouse gas types, emissions levels and locations across the united states from 2011 to 2020
+* Gathered from EPA monitoring systems and devices on the continental United states.
+European Environment Agency Industrial Reporting database

+European Environment Agency Industrial Reporting database
+* Dataset contains data pertaining to greenhouse gas emissions in participating European countries from 2010-2021, on a national, sector, and facility level
+* Gathered from EEA monitoring systems and devices in participating European countries

 _(REMOVE LATER) See Design Brief, setions B.5 (Size and complexity) and B.6 (Data provenance).
 Use short sub-sections for describing the size and complexity of the dataset and for describing the origins fo the data. (about 400 words)_